canonical/superset-k8s-operator/documentation/how-to/enable-superset-security-features.md

 # Enable security features
-This guide describes the implementation of security features such as encryption, authentication and HTML sanitization.
+This guide describes the implementation of security features such as encryption, authentication and HTML sanitisation.

 ## Terminate TLS at ingress
 Superset can terminate Transport Layer Security (TLS) at the ingress by leveraging the [Nginx Ingress Integrator Charm](https://charmhub.io/nginx-ingress-integrator).